 What are the best HIIT intervals?

-The best HIIT intervals depend on what your fitness goals are and how much time you have to devote to working out.
+The best HIIT intervals depend on your fitness goals and how much time you have to devote to working out.
 If you’re looking to lose weight, shorter intervals with more time spent at lower intensities may be more effective.
-For athletes or those trying to improve their fitness, longer intervals at higher intensities are typically best.
+Longer intervals at higher intensities are typically best for athletes or those trying to improve their fitness.

 It depends on your fitness goals and how much time you devote to working out.